eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 ## First class and higher order functions

 Ceylon isn't a functional language: it has variable attributes and so methods can have *side effects*.
-But Ceylon does let you use functions as values, which in some people's eyes makes the language a kind of hybrid.
-There's actually nothing at all new about having functions-as-values in an object oriented language — for example, Smalltalk, one of the first and still one of the cleanest object oriented languages, was built around this idea.
-(To some people, true "functional" programming is more about what you can't do — mutate values — than what you can do.)
+But one thing Ceylon has in common with functional programming languages is that it lets you treat functions as values, which in some people's eyes makes the language a kind of hybrid.
+In truth, there's nothing remotely new about having functions-as-values in an object oriented language — for example, Smalltalk, one of the first and still one of the cleanest object oriented languages, was built around this idea.
 Anyway, Ceylon, like Smalltalk and a number of other object oriented languages, lets you treat a function as an object and pass it around the system.

 In this installment, we're going to discuss Ceylon's support for first class and higher order functions.
+A little bit of PL jargon:

-"First class" function support means the ability to treat a function as a value.
-A "higher order" function is a function that accepts other functions as arguments, or returns another function.
-It's clear that these two ideas go hand-in-hand, so the term 'higher order function support' will be used from now on.
+- _First class function_ support means the ability to treat a function as a value, assigning it to variables, and passing it as an argument.
+- A _higher order function_ is a function that accepts other functions as arguments, or returns another function.

+It's clear that these two ideas go hand-in-hand, we'll just use the term "higher order function support" from now on.

 ## Representing the type of a function